definedrisk/petzold-pw5e/CD-ROM/README.md

 ### Comments

 *RegisterClassEx* function and *WNDCLASSEX* structure are now used giving some extra functionality.
 The *GetLastError* function is used establish a reason for failure if *RegisterClass* return value is zero.
+Note that:

 > All window classes that an application registers are unregistered when it terminates.
 >